 Abstract

 Achieving zero human deaths from dog-mediated rabies has been set as a global target for 2030.
-However, the COVID-19 pandemic has disrupted essential health services across the world, with disproportionate impacts on Neglected Tropical Diseases such as dog-mediated human rabies.
-Through a mixed-method study using stakeholder questionnaires and in-depth interviews, this paper explores the scale and nature of disruption from the first year of the pandemic to rabies and rabies control programs, and reflects on lessons for a post-COVID-19 future.
-We collected data from 48 countries; 7 rabies-free, 9 progressing to rabies control, and 32 endemic, gathered from practitioners and policy-makers working in government, academia, international organizations, and the pharmaceutical industry across Asia and Africa.
+However, the COVID-19 pandemic has disrupted essential health services across the world, with disproportionate impacts on Neglected Tropical Diseases such as rabies.
+Through a mixed-method study using stakeholder questionnaires and in-depth interviews, we examined the scale and nature of disruption from the first year of the pandemic to rabies and rabies control programs, and reflect on lessons for a post-COVID-19 future.
+We gathered data from practitioners and policy-makers working in government, academia, international organizations, and the pharmaceutical industry across 48 countries in Asia and Africa; 7 rabies-free, 9 progressing to rabies control, and 32 endemic.
 Mass dog vaccination, essential to rabies control, was hardest hit and in 2020 was carried out as planned in just 5% of surveyed countries.
 Access to post-exposure prophylaxis decreased due to fear of COVID-19 infection at clinics and difficulties for people to reach health care centers.
 Both activities also suffered from issues in the import and distribution vaccines.
 Rabies awareness activities for children were disrupted due to school closures; some public events were moved online, but could not reach the most disadvantaged groups.
-Surveillance, already weak, was severely disrupted by movement restrictions, which – together with reduced demand for post-exposure prophylaxis – exacerbated under-reporting.
+Surveillance, already weak, was severely disrupted by movement restrictions, which – together with reduced numbers of people seeking post-exposure prophylaxis – exacerbated under-reporting.
 Free-roaming dogs probably grew in number, due to increased abandonment, and growing complaints were recorded.
-In some countries, dog rabies outbreaks and human cases were already ascribed to the pandemic, but the full effects are likely still to come.
-For the near future, it is crucial to maintain the emphasis on the Zero by 30 objective, secure stable political and financial support for mass dog vaccination and the procurement of dog and human vaccines, identify how best to restart and strengthen national and cross-border dog vaccination programs, improve access to post-exposure prophylaxis and foster participatory disease surveillance, engaging communities for rabies awareness.
+In some countries, dog rabies outbreaks and human cases were already attributed to the pandemic, but the full epidemiological impacts are likely still to come.
+For the near future, it is crucial to maintain the emphasis on the Zero by 30 objective, secure stable political and financial support for mass dog vaccination and procurement of effective dog and human vaccines, identify how to restart and strengthen national and cross-border dog vaccination programs, improve access to post-exposure prophylaxis and foster participatory disease surveillance, engaging communities for rabies awareness.

 Introduction

 Rabies is one of the oldest human diseases of animal origin known to humankind [1].
-All mammals can be infected with the rabies virus but, domestic dogs – because of their widespread presence in most areas of the world and their proximity to humans, domestic and wild animals – are usually the main source of human infections.
+All mammals can be infected with the rabies virus but, domestic dogs – because of their widespread presence in most areas of the world and their proximity to humans – are usually the main source of human infections.
 Worldwide, nearly all human rabies cases are caused by a bite or scratch from a rabid dog [2].

-In 1885, the history of rabies reached a turning point when the vaccine developed by Louis Pasteur saved the life of the young Joseph Meister, the first person known to have survived this incurable and almost always fatal disease.
-More than a century of progress in laboratory research, field epidemiology, studies in the socio-ecology of rabies, and applied research to improve the effectiveness of human and dog vaccination has led to the elimination of dog-mediated rabies in many areas of the world, mainly in the Global North [3] but also in Central and South America [4].
-At present, an estimated 59,000 people still die of rabies every year, especially in Asia and Africa.
+In 1885, the history of rabies reached a turning point when the vaccine developed by Louis Pasteur saved the life of the young Joseph Meister, the first person known to have survived this incurable and fatal disease.
+More than a century of progress in laboratory research, field epidemiology, studies in the socio-ecology of rabies, and applied research to improve the delivery of human and dog vaccination has led to the elimination of dog-mediated rabies in many areas of the world, mainly in the Global North [3] but also in Central and South America [4].
+At present, an estimated 59,000 people still die of rabies every year, especially in Asia and Africa [Ref].